sgmurphy/wordpress-plugins/users-customers-import-export-for-wp-woocommerce/readme.txt

 == Changelog ==

+= 2.5.4 2024-03-27 =
+* [Improvement] - Implemented a user interface update for the import/export screen, transitioning to a card-based layout for post type selection.
+* [Fix] -  Vulnerable to PHP Object Injection.
+* [Compatibility]-Tested Ok with Woocommerce 8.7.0
+* [Compatibility] - Tested OK with WordPress 6.5
 = 2.5.3 2024-02-28 =
 * [Fix] - Path traversal Vulnerability.
 * [Compatibility] - Tested OK with Woocommerce 8.6.1
 = 2.5.2 2024-02-09 =
 * [Fix] - CSV file not uploaded while import and throws an error message 'Invalid file type.
 Only CSV is allowed.'.
 * [Improvement] - Option to exclude guest users during import.